 There has been some debate over how dark an amber beer should be to truly be classified as an amber ale.
 Some are almost as light as pale ale, while others have a pronounced dark redness.

 Many breweries use either unfiltered or minimally filtered brewing processes, giving many amber ales a distinct “haze.”

 Amber beer’s robust hop flavor and fruity aroma make it pair well with red meat and cheese, and it’s an excellent beer for charcuterie or even barbecues.
 The taste can hold up to a wide range of meats such as steak, burgers, sausages, or even lamb.

 In America, amber ale is typically served cool in a straight-sided pint glass.

 Serving the beer too cold will mute the malty flavors, so serving it at a slightly warmer temperature is recommended.
-For amber ales with higher ABV (alcohol by volume) values, drinkers may opt for a (Amazon) in order to highlight the amber color and aromatic notes.
+For amber ales with higher ABV (alcohol by volume) values, drinkers may opt for a No products found.
+(Amazon) in order to highlight the amber color and aromatic notes.

 These glasses are tall and thin, with a bulb and wide mouth at the top of the glass to accommodate the white foam.

 The brewing process for amber beer is similar to the process for brewing pale ales.
 Darker malts and American grains are typically used, even in many European recipes.
 The grains are roasted longer, giving the final brew its distinct color and flavor.

 Medium-light or dark crystal malt is used, along with grains that are roasted longer to lend more color to the brew.
 As mentioned before, many breweries opt for an unfiltered or minimally filtered brewing process, which gives many amber ales a distinct hazy quality.

 Many amber beers have hops added after the brewing process to enhance the hoppiness of the brew.